Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Expanding Space-Time and Geodesics

+as illustrated in Fig.\ref{Light2}.
 Then $\gamma_n$ has a geodesic continuous contact with $P_n$ and $Q_n$ at the $step(n)$ for all $n>0$.
-This leads to the conclusion that between the two locations $S$ and $B$ the light will follow a geodesic continuous contact with the family of all aligned expanding basic elements.\pesp

-\begin{cor} The expansion of the basic elements of the expanding space-time $\cal M$ bends the geodesics of the light. \end{cor}
+This leads to the conclusion that between the two locations $S$ and $B$ the light follows a geodesic continuous contact with the family of all aligned expanding basic elements.
+That is to say the geodesic fluctuates and passes through simple contacts of aligned basic elements between the two locations $S$ and $B$, and its is not difficult to see that this geodesic tends to a straight line segment as the radius of the open balls tends to zero for $n=0$. \begin{cor} The expansion of the basic elements of the expanding space-time $\cal M$ bends the geodesics of the light. \end{cor}

-{\it Proof:} As direct consequence of the Theorem \ref{L2}, since the light follows a geodesic $\gamma_n$ of the space-time at the $step(n)$ for all $n\geq0$, and that the space-time expands via the expansion of its basic elements, and since each geodesic continuous contact on each basic element (part of the geodesic $\gamma_n$) is varying together with the variation of the curvature of the expanding spheres that contain the basic elements, then the expansion of the basic elements bends the geodesics of light.
-They were straight lines at the primordial space-time (at $step(0)$) and become curved geodesics as illustrated in Fig.\ref{Light2} with local variable curvature (the curvature of an expanding sphere varies as the radius varies). \pesp
+{\it Proof:} As direct consequence of the Theorem \ref{Chap2L2}, since the light follows a geodesic $\gamma_n$ of the space-time at the $step(n)$ for all $n\geq0$, and that the space-time expands via the expansion of its basic elements, and since each geodesic continuous contact on each basic element (part of the geodesic $\gamma_n$) is varying together with the variation of the curvature of the expanding spheres that contain the basic elements, then the expansion of the basic elements bends the geodesics of light.
+They were straight lines at the primordial space-time (at $step(0)$) and become curved geodesics with local variable curvature (the curvature of an expanding sphere varies as the radius varies). \pesp

 \begin{cor} In the expanding space-time $\cal M$, the light geodesics fluctuate together with the space-time expansion, and are characterized by two directions:

 i) a geodesic global direction that defines the light direction from initial position to end position.